camertron/watermarker/README.md

 If all you want to do is _use_ the Watermarker app, head over to the [releases](https://github.com/camertron/watermarker/releases) page and download it.

-If you want to run it on your own laptop, then follow the instructions below.
+If you want to build it on your own computer, then follow the instructions below.

 ## Local Development